zhenjia2017/EXAQT/README.md

 Data
 ------
-The benchmark, all required intermediate data and our main results can be downloaded from here (unzip and put it in the root folder of the cloned github repo; total data size around 40 GB): https://exaqt.mpi-inf.mpg.de/static/data.zip
+The benchmark, preprocessed Wikidata facts for each question, all required intermediate data and our main results can be downloaded from [here](https://exaqt.mpi-inf.mpg.de/static/data.zip) (unzip and put it in the root folder of the cloned github repo; total data size around 40 GB):

 The data folder structure is as follows: